Skip to main content

 3. Vraylar (cariprazine)

-Vraylar is approved to treat schizophrenia and MMD (along with an antidepressant medicine), as well as depressive and manic episodes associated with bipolar disorder.
-Vraylar is available as an oral capsule and is usually dosed once daily with or without food at a low dose of 1.5 mg, which is increased based on patient response.
+Vraylar is approved to treat schizophrenia and MDD (along with an antidepressant medicine), as well as depressive and manic episodes associated with bipolar disorder.
+Vraylar is available as an oral capsule and is usually dosed once daily with or without food at a starting dose of 1.5 mg, which is increased based on patient response.

 Extrapyramidal side effects (EPS), commonly referred to as drug-induced movement disorders, are common with Vraylar.
 These include difficulty moving or slow movements, tremors, and uncontrolled body movements.
 Other common side effects include sleepiness, nausea, vomiting, indigestion, constipation, tiredness, trouble sleeping, increased appetite, and dizziness.

-Vraylar, like Rexulti, has a boxed warning that it should not be used in older adults with dementia-related psychosis.
+Vraylar, like Rexulti, has a boxed warning that it should not be used in older adults with dementia-related psychosis and that it may cause suicidal thoughts and behaviors.

 4. Zyprexa (olanzapine)